Access

 Giving Access

 Users with the CreateUser admin right can create accounts directly through the Admin → Users menu.
 For bulk operations, a .csv template is available in the upper right of the Add User panel.
-Creating accounts automatically set a random secure password and sends a request to validate the account.
-Users will need to reset their password after the account is created.

 SSO